I have an easy question for you...

 If you require multiple steps from people, you are more likely to lose them throughout the process.

 That’s why a good referral program must be straightforward and as simple as possible.
-This means the target of the referral program needs to take a minimum of steps possible to follow through with the program.
+This means the target of the referral program should be presented with the minimum steps possible to follow through with the program.

 One common and highly effective method to incentivize members to refer your space is to offer a reward.

 The reward can be big or small.
 It can range from a month of free membership to offering additional services for free, such as hours of conference room time.